113ll3/Ibmclouddocscli/plugins/vpn/index.md

 {: #vpn_cli_for_cf}

 You can use the command line interface (CLI) to configure and manage your {{site.data.keyword.vpn_full}} service.
 The {{site.data.keyword.vpn_short}} CLI plug-in is available in two versions: one for use with the Cloud Foundry CLI plug-in and the other for use with the {{site.data.keyword.cloud}} CLI plug-in.
 Both versions of the plug-in provide the same functions.
-{:shortdesc}
+{: shortdesc}

-The {{site.data.keyword.vpn_short}} plug-in is available for Windows, MAC, and Linux operating systems.
+The {{site.data.keyword.vpn_short}} plug-in is available for Windows&trade;, Mac, and Linux&trade; operating systems.
 Ensure that you use the one that is applicable to you.

 ## Install the cf CLI plug-in
 {: #install-cf-cli-plugin}